 A grid can be dragged onto a slide at the tutor’s discretion to support a pupil in getting to the answer using the strategy they’ve identified – whether they’re multiplying or dividing.

-Better still, the virtual times tables grids used by pupils in their 1-to-1 intervention lessons work much like a mini-whiteboard or laminated times tables grid – pupils can make notes on the times tables grid, personalise it, make it work for them in their learning, leave it to one side (by hiding it) and then return to it with the same annotations which often prove useful if it’s returned to later on in the lesson.
+Better still, the virtual times tables grids used by pupils in their 1-to-1 intervention lessons work much like a mini-whiteboard or laminated grid – pupils can make notes on the grid, personalise it, make it work for them in their learning, leave it to one side (by hiding it) and then return to it with the same annotations which often prove useful if it’s returned to later on in the lesson.